 TMJs are the joints that connect the jawbone to the skull.
 PsA can affect the TMJ, just like any other joint in your body.
 An estimated 35 percent of people with PsA will experience symptoms in their TMJ.
 Despite those high numbers, identifying PsA in the jaw remains a challenge.

 Primack experienced this confusion firsthand, as it took several years of seeing specialist after specialist in her 30s before her PsA was diagnosed in 1997.
 “The biggest problem was that it took a long time for someone to diagnose me with PsA,” says Primack.
 “As a patient, it is frustrating to live with pain and not be able to find a doctor who can help you.”

-Further, her left TMJ cartilage found between the two joints had completely deteriorated, causing ankylosis, which is the fusion of two joints into one solid joint.
+Further, the cartilage in her left TMJ had completed deteriorated, causing ankylosis, which is the abnormal fusion of bones leading to stiffening of the joint .
 This made everyday activities like talking and eating difficult.
 “My mouth will only open a limited amount,” says Primack.
 “So I can’t eat big things, like hamburgers.”

 She was then told that the only choice left was a complete TMJ replacement.
-However, due to her young age in 2003, she was told that two replacements would be needed over her lifetime.
+However, due to her young age in 2003, she was told that two replacements would be needed over her lifetime, as the implants only last a certain amount of time.
 Primack opted to wait as long as possible to undergo the procedure, so that she would need only one replacement.

 Take hold of the situation